ahoxus/ahoxus.github.io/pages/pioneer.md

 # but what kind of content? is my life even broken?

-any kind of content. beginning with many manifestos, such as this very page.
+any kind of content. beginning with many manifestos, such as this very page. eventually leading to a collaborative, free, and online kind of "[book](/story)".

 and yes, most people are living a broken life, unaware of other options!